 The summit appears to have been made more approachable by a controlled burn in the area that created a meadow-like path to the summit.
-The area further west is very dense forest, which means there are no other higher summits of interest on that ridge that can be reached without serious bushwhacking that is no fun at all.
+The area further west is very dense forest, which means there are no other higher summits of interest on that ridge that can be reached without serious bushwhacking.

 The advantage of this mountain is that it can be hiked early season or late season when the rest of the Mount Rose Wilderness is too covered in snow.
 Further, the trailhead is only 15-20 minutes drive from downtown Reno.